 Child Custody and Medical Marijuana Use: A New Problem for Parents

 Illinois legalized both medical and recreational marijuana on January 1, 2020.
 However, use of marijuana is still illegal on the federal level, and there is still a strong stigma against it in the family courts.
-When divorced parents use marijuana, even for medical purposes, it can raise issues that negatively affect parenting time and custody issues.
+When divorced parents use marijuana, even for medical purposes, it can raise issues that negatively affect parenting time and custody agreements.

 Can Use of Medical Marijuana Affect Child Custody?